tokenika/eoside/docs/introduction_to_EOSIDE.md

 VSC has the *IntelliSense* code completion functionality built-in, but it only works if proper metadata is provided.
 EOSIDE supplies this metadata for EOS smart-contracts automatically.

-As an example, the following picture shows the result of the `Pick Definition` command applied to the `eosio_assert` function.
+As an example, the following picture shows the result of the `Pick Definition` command applied to the `check` function.

 ![Intellisense](images/intellisense.png)